Pros and Cons of Financial Advisor Coaching: Should Financial Advisors Hire a Coach?

 And before you start thinking, “Oh, he’s a coach… he’s going to try to sell me some coaching…” rest assured that I am most certainly NOT trying to sell you coaching.

-Because I’m booked solid.
+Because as of the time of this writing, I’m booked solid.
 Which means even I wanted to take on more coaching clients, I can’t.
 Of course, if you want to get on the waiting list you can send me an email at james(at)theadvisorcoach.com.

 (By the way, if you’re evaluating a coach and he/she DOESN’T have a waiting list… it’s a red flag…)